1. Help Center

 print("Done")

-1. Setting up the Credentials, the Domain you need to access and the name of the Output file:
+1. Setting up the credentials, specifying the domain to access, and naming the output file:

 url = "INSERT_YOUR_DOMAIN"